 She grew up in the Fox Valley City area in Wisconsin.
 During her senior year in high school, she attended Tech School for CNA and succeeded to become the first hard of hearing to become an CNA graduated, and worked into a nursing home right after graduation.
 Suzie have two beautiful grown children and is married to David "Duke", who is also an 18 wheeler truck driver.
 Been an housewife for 20+ years, till 2016, she attended Fox Valley Tech School for her own CDL and graduated, making her to become the first deaf female CDL holder in her state of Wisconsin and 9th deaf female trucker Nationwide.
 She is currently team driving with her husband and loving it.
 Suzie is the Secretary of DTU (Deaf Truckers United) since 2014.
 During spare time, she likes to tag along hunting with her husband, family camping, snowmobiling and riding their Harley.

 Born and raised in North Texas.
 Hospitality was her first career choice in high school, worked at a bed and breakfast briefly after graduation.
-Currently a dentist assistant.
 Is happily married to a deaf truck driver and we have a sweet dog and kitten.
 Her vision of purpose for DTU Administration is to guide the social media into Deaf Trucker United’s universe to convince that deaf truck drivers can drive.
-During her precious time, she likes to ride on motorcycle, hiking, painting, photography, camping, and travel.
-DTU Advocate since 2012
+Her passion is to help people to chase their dreams of driving a big truck.
+During her spare time, she likes hiking, painting, photography, camping, and travel.
+Loves to meet new people from the trucking industry.
+DTU Advocate since April 2012.